SecularSolstice/SecularSolstice.github.io/songs/Bold_Orion/README.md

 [A recording of this from the 2020 North American Distributed Chorus](https://www.jefftk.com/solstice-2020/06-bold-orion--2020-12-20-010858.mp3) is available.

+Originally there was a verse between what we have as the second and third, which goeth thusly:

+> Orion had a lover.
+She's the goddess of the hunt,
+> And of the forest and the golden moon.
+> Artemis they called her, the fair sister of the sun,
+> But their time together ended all too soon.
+> Apollo took his vengeance on the man his sister loved.
+> An arrow sped him to a painful death;
+> But once a month she visits him, a moon among the stars,
+> Looking down with whispered love upon her breath.

+Solstices generally omit this as it ties *too* closely to the original mythology.

 There's also a recording [from the DC Solstice 2022 band](../Bold_Orion_DC_2022.mp3).

 Some accuracy notes on Bold Orion from DC Solstice 2024: